souryacs/LitRevw/E_P_Contact.md

 [Complementary Alu sequences mediate enhancer–promoter selectivity - Liang et al. Nature 2023](https://pubmed.ncbi.nlm.nih.gov/37438529/) Presents RIC-seq to understand the E-P RNA interactions (EPRI) between ALU and non-ALU complementary sequences.
 Using CRISPRi type validation, they showed that ALU RNA sequences are crucial for E-P interaction selectivity.

+[Determinants of Base Editing Outcomes from Target Library Analysis and Machine Learning - Arbab et al. Cell 2020] Be-Hive method.
+ML based technique to predict the regulatory effects of CRISPRI or other base editing approaches.
+Specifically it considers edits of A and C bases.(https://pubmed.ncbi.nlm.nih.gov/32533916/)

 ## Applications to disease / cell type based models